 Step 6.
 One you've gone to the Project Settings screen, click on the Android Icon to generate Android Firebase certificates.

 Step 8.
-Back on the Firebase console, input your App Bundle ID under the Android Package Name field and click Register App.
+Return to Firebase console and paste your App Bundle ID under the Android Package Name field and click Register App.

 Step 9.
 Download your google-services.json file and click Next.